Bishop's Castle: Education

 The town possesses a high school (Bishop's Castle Community College) which teaches 11- to 16-year-olds, around 450 students from the town and surrounding villages and towns.
 It also has a primary school and a Nursery.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the local relay transmitter.

+Local radio stations are BBC Radio Shropshire, Hits Radio Black Country & Shropshire, Greatest Hits Radio Black Country & Shropshire and Capital North West and Wales.

+The town is served by the local newspapers, Ludlow Advertiser, County Times, and Shropshire Star.

 Sport

 Sports played by local clubs include:

 Cricket

-1st XI play in Division 2 of the Shropshire Cricket League, and the Club play friendlies on Sundays, with regular youth coaching sessions (usually Monday evenings) and matches for school age children.
+1st XI play in Division 2 of the Shropshire Cricket League, and the club play friendlies on Sundays, with regular youth coaching sessions (usually Monday evenings) and matches for school age children.
 Cricket was first recorded being played in 1841 on Love Lane, and the club was officially formed in 1896 at a meeting held in the Six Bells public house, and have played at the Manor Ground since 1946.

 The 1st XI equalled their highest ever finish of 4th in 2011 (previously achieved in 2009) with a record points total of 332.
-The Club's social base is the Castle Hotel off Market Square.
+The club's social base is the Castle Hotel off Market Square.